spookyorange/discord-linux-install/README.md

-# Want to Install Discord but don't use Debian or Ubuntu?
+# Want to Install Discord but can't or won't use your package manager, flatpak, snap etc.?

-## Well, have I got a solution for you!
+Well, you may just install it using a tarball, no one is stopping you!
+This script will make it a breeze, usage consists of 3 lines of code for you to execute.
+Also it has no "sudo" in it, so you may install it without root privileges!

-### This is a script that will install Discord on most Linux distros!
+## Usage

 To use it, just clone the repo and run the script!